Microshak/MicroNotes/IoT/IoTCentral.md

 ---
+# Jobs
+Allows you to set a command do a device based on a defined threshold.
+Such as trigger alarms.

+---

 # Plug and Play
 * JSON file that is a representation of a device template.
 * Uses industry standard DTD format